Craphtr/why-are-customer-cohorts-declining-despite-stable-acquisition--a-lifecycle-diagnostic-using-GA4-data/README.md

 - **Duration:** 30 days
 - **Decision trigger:** Results determine Q2 budget release

->**Note:** Investment scale depends on existing tooling and incentive structure.
-Range typically $50K-$200K for enterprise environments.
+*Investment scale depends on existing tooling and incentive structure.
+Range typically $50K-$200K for enterprise environments.*

 ### **90-Day Strategic Shift: From Volume to Value**
 | From                              | To                                         | Transformation                     |